Netflix/dispatch/docs/admin-guide/administration/incident/templates.md

 After creation they are normal documents that are associated to your incident which can be freely edited.

-There are found main types of templates that Dispatch support's
+There are four main types of templates that Dispatch supports:

 - Incident
 - Executive